Fruthy/python-cookie-stealer/README.md

 # Some info

 This is just example of how working Python stealer.
 If you wanna to send logs, you will should modify code.

+# Supporting browsers:

+That stealer support: Google Chrome, Opera, Yandex Browser.
+On next time will be added another browsers.

 # Dependencies:
 Getpass module(Getting UserName)